hummiapp/instaspec/README.md

 Much of the convenience is due to a superior interface: users specify grammars in EBNF rather than s-expressions.

-**Instaspec** seeks to provide the convenience of Instaparse for data parsing by translating EBNF style grammar into popular data specification libraries.
+**Instaspec** provides the convenience of Instaparse for data parsing by translating EBNF style grammar into popular data specification libraries.

 [Meander](https://github.com/noprompt/meander) (Holdbrooks)
 shows that substitution expressions are an expressive way to construct outputs from parsed inputs.
 Other libraries tend to leave it up to the user to figure out ways to process what was parsed.

-**Instaspec** seeks to provide a convenient abstraction for traversing and processing an AST based upon the names used to construct the EBNF grammar.
+**Instaspec** provides a convenient abstraction for traversing and processing an AST based upon the names used to construct the EBNF grammar.

 ### Problem

-1. Existing data parsing libraries conflate sequence parsing with predicates and named value capture.
+1. The s-expression interface to existing data parsing libraries conflates sequence parsing with predicates and named value capture.
 Expressions are deeply nested annotations that correctly define the objective, but are inscrutable.
 The user interface has been a barrier to adoption of these powerful libraries.
-2. Beyond specifying and parsing, the user still has the job of processing the data.
+2. Beyond specifying and parsing, the user still has the job of transforming the data.
 Expressing this processing often leads to repetition as it requires a custom tree traversal implementation of the same structure already specified.

 ### Solution